TEXT WISH TO 70111 TO DONATE £3 A MONTH

 8 years old, County Antrim

-Caden’s dad, Bryan, told us: “Caden is a very loving, happy boy.
+Caden’s dad, Bryan, told us his story: “Caden is a very loving, happy boy.
 He is extremely easy-going and content.
 He is intrigued by nature and animals; his favourite place to be is outdoors.
 He just loves an adventure!

 "Caden began to show signs that something was not right in June 2017.
 He was involved in Scouts, played football, hockey and loved being active.
 One night he didn't want to go to Scouts as he was too tired.
 Then he didn't want to go to hockey as he was too cold.
 This was very out of character for Caden.

 "One night, he just wanted to go to bed.
 I started to get him undressed and was in total shock when I saw his body covered in very large, dark, purple bruises.
 I knew something was very wrong.
 The hospital admitted him straight away and we were quickly moved from our local hospital to the Royal Victoria Hospital to carry out more tests."

 "On June 8th, we were told that Caden had an extremely rare blood disease and that his bone marrow was failing.
-This is a condition known as severe Aplastic Anemia.
-Caden could not produce the main blood cells to keep him alive, and we were extremely lucky he got to the hospital when we did.
+Severe Aplastic Anaemia means Caden could not produce the blood cells needed to keep him alive, and we were extremely lucky he got to the hospital when we did.
 A bone marrow transplant was his main chance of survival.
-The doctor asked if Caden had any siblings, as there would be a 1 in 4 chance of a match.
+The doctor asked if Caden had any siblings, as there would be a one in four chance of a match.

 "Over the next few weeks, Caden received a lot of transfusions until he was stable.
 During this time his brother, Ben (10) and sister, Kaia (12) were tested to find a match.
 We couldn't believe it when we were told Ben was a full tissue match for Caden.
 On 28th July 2017, Caden received his life-saving transplant from his big brother Ben.
 For 50 days, he stayed in an isolation room and eventually started to show small signs of recovery.